A multi-centre polyp detection and segmentation dataset for generalisability assessment: Methods

 \subsection{Video acquisition, collection and dataset construction}

-A consortium of six different medical data centers (hospitals) were built where each data center provided videos and image frames from at least 50 unique patients.
+A consortium of six different medical data centres (hospitals) were built where each data centre provided videos and image frames from at least 50 unique patients.
 The videos and image samples were collected and sent by the senior gastroenterologists involved in this project.
 The collected dataset consisted of both polyp and normal mucosa colonoscopy acquisitions.
 To incorporate the nature of polyp occurrences and maintain heterogeneity in the data distribution, the following protocol was adhered for establishing the dataset: \begin{itemize} \item[1.]
 Single frame sampling from each patient video incorporated different view points \item[2.]
 Sequence frame sampling consisted of both visible and invisible polyp frames (at most cases) with a minimal gap \item[3.]
 While single frame data consisted of all polyp instances in that patient, sequence frame data consisted of only a localised targeted polyp \item[4.]
-Positive sequence included both positive and negative polyp instances but from video with confirmed polyp location while for negative sequence only patient videos with normal mucosa were used \end{itemize} An overview of the number of samples comprising positive samples and negative samples is presented in Figure~\ref{fig:polypGenDatasetOverview} a.
-The total positive samples of 3762 frames are released that comprises of 484, 1166, 457, 677, 520 and 484 frames from centers C1, C2, C3, C4, C5 and C6, respectively.
-These frames consist of 1449 single frames and 1793 sequence frames with majority of sequence data sampled from centers C2 (865), C4 (450), and C6 (250).
-The number of polyp counts for pixel-level annotation of small ($\leq 100 \times 100$), medium (between $> 100 \times 100$ pixels and $ \leq 200 \times 200$ pixels), large ($\geq 200 \times 200$ pixels) sized polyps from each center including no polyp frames but frames in close proximity of polyp are represented as histogram plot (Figure~\ref{fig:polypGenDatasetOverview} b).
+Positive sequence included both positive and negative polyp instances but from video with confirmed polyp location while for negative sequence only patient videos with normal mucosa were used \end{itemize} An overview of the number of samples comprising positive samples and negative samples is presented in Fig.~\ref{fig:polypGenDatasetOverview} a.
+The total positive samples of 3762 frames are released that comprises of 484, 1166, 457, 677, 458 and 520 frames from centres C1, C2, C3, C4, C5 and C6, respectively.
+These frames consist of 1537 single frames (1449 frames from C1-C5 also provided in EndoCV2021 challenge and 88 frames from C6), and 2225 sequence frames with majority of sequence data sampled from centres C2 (865), C4 (450), and C6 (432).
+The number of polyp counts for pixel-level annotation of small ($\leq 100 \times 100$), medium (between $> 100 \times 100$ pixels and $ \leq 200 \times 200$ pixels), large ($\geq 200 \times 200$ pixels) sized polyps from each centre including no polyp frames but frames in close proximity of polyp are represented as histogram plot (Fig.~\ref{fig:polypGenDatasetOverview} b).
+The total annotations for polyp that we release is 3447.
+All these polyp samples are verified by expert gastroenterologists.

 We have provided both still image frames and continuous short video sequence data with their corresponding annotations.
 The positive and negative samples in the dataset of the polyp generalisation (PolypGen) are further detailed below.